Linux File Transfer Methods

 HTTPS python server

 The idea of this part is hosting a web server on our attacking machine and upload the wanted files from the target host.
-For this we'll need the uploadserver module.
+For this we'll need the uploadserver modulearrow-up-right.

 Simple HTTP servers